-Minnesota Center for Book Arts (MCBA) is pleased to announce the recipients of our seventh series of the MCBA/Jerome Foundation Book Arts Mentorships program:
+Minnesota Center for Book Arts (MCBA) is pleased to announce the recipients of our eighth series of the MCBA/Jerome Foundation Book Arts Mentorships program:

-Three jurors, reflecting diverse perspectives and considerable expertise, reviewed the 37 applications received.
-They were: Ruthann Godollei, artist and educator; Emmett Ramstad, sculptor, participatory artist, and educator; and Christina Schmid, critical arts writer and educator.
+Three jurors, reflecting diverse perspectives and considerable expertise, reviewed the two dozen applications received.
+They were: Christopher Alday, Latinx artist and printmaker; Regan Golden-McNerney, artist and writer, and Cecilia Ramón, ecological artist, bookmaker, teacher, and meditation practitioner.

-Mentorship recipients will now embark on a year-long study of new artistic disciplines and one-on-one work with master artist mentors to develop their individual projects.
-The mentorship program will culminate in an exhibition in MCBA’s main gallery in November 2019.
+Mentorship recipients will now embark on a year-long study of the foundational skills of bookbinding, letterpress printing, and papermaking, which they may employ to develop their individual book arts projects.
+The mentorship program will culminate in an exhibition in MCBA’s main gallery in November 2023.

-Meet the new recipients and learn about their work at the Mentorship Recipient Artist Talks on Tuesday, April 2nd, 2019 at 6pm in MCBA’s studios.
+Hear from the new recipients and learn about their work at the Jerome Mentorship Virtual Presentations on Tuesday, March 28, 2023 at 6pm.

 Since 1985, the Jerome Foundation has helped artists push the boundaries of contemporary book arts by supporting the creation of new book works.
-Through fourteen series of fellowships and six series of mentorships, Minnesota artists of extremely diverse disciplines — including printers, papermakers, binders, painters, sculptors, poets, photographers, choreographers, filmmakers and others – have created projects ranging from exquisitely crafted fine press volumes to documented performances to one-of-a-kind installations that “break the bindings” and redefine conventional notions of book form and content.
+Through fifteen series of fellowships/residencies and seven series of mentorships, Minnesota artists of extremely diverse disciplines—including printers, papermakers, binders, painters, sculptors, poets, photographers, choreographers, filmmakers and others—have created projects ranging from exquisitely-crafted fine press volumes to documented performances to one-of-a-kind installations that “break the bindings” and redefine conventional notions of book form and content.

 Minnesota Center for Book Arts celebrates the book as a vibrant contemporary art form that takes many shapes.
 From the traditional crafts of papermaking, letterpress printing and hand bookbinding to experimental artmaking and self-publishing techniques, MCBA supports the limitless creative evolution of book arts through book arts workshops and programming for adults, youth, families, K-12 students and teachers.
 MCBA is located in the Open Book building in downtown Minneapolis, alongside partner organizations The Loft Literary Center and Milkweed Editions.
 To learn more, visit www.mnbookarts.org.